svenmalvik/svenmalvik.com/_posts/2020-12-25-azure-service-endpoints.md

 In preparation to this step-by-step guide, I already provisioned a few resources that we will need.

 - Storage Account with container and an image
-- Windows 2016 Datacenter Virtual Machine in VNet/subnet
+- Windows Server 2016 Datacenter Virtual Machine in VNet/subnet
 - Azure Bastion and Public IP address

 ![Service Endpoint Resource Overview](https://cdn.svenmalvik.com/images/az-303/az-303-sc-0.jpg)*Service Endpoint Resource Overview*